Spacecatttt/OpenIdGraphicalAuthSolution/README.md

 **Step 3: Apply Database Migrations**

-Before running the app for the first time, you need to create the database schema by [applying the database migrations](#applying-migrations).
+Before running the app for the first time, you need to create the database schema by [applying the database migrations](#applying-migrations) and [seeding the database](#seeding-data).

 **Step 4: Run the Project**
 ```bash